gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 # General Workflow

-The OBIA classification example is very typical of the hand-crafted process of such operations using a software package.
-It basically consists of the following steps:
+The example of OBIA classification is typical of the manual performance of such operations using a software package.
+It consists of the following steps:

-1. data collection (orthoimage, training data).
+1. data acquisition (orthophoto, training data).
-1. generation of spatial segments based on the
+1. generation of spatial segments on the basis of the
 2. extraction of suitable description parameters
 4. model training
-5. classification of the input data set
+5. classification of the input data set.

-Technically often intermediate steps have to be taken or even more often the sequence is not strictly linear because intermediate results are used repeatedly in different steps.
-The following figure shows the process described below visualized as a graphical model that can be used in QGIS as a convenience tool.
+In software-based processing, additional steps often have to be performed for technical reasons.
+Even more often, the processing of the individual steps is not necessarily linear, since intermediate results are used repeatedly in different steps.
+The following figure shows below step by step described process as a graphical model, which you can integrate in QGIS as a tool in the Processing Box.
 <p align="center"><img src="images/obia1-model3.png" alt="OBIA classification Workflow for Orthoimages" width="1000px" /></p>

 *OBIA classification Workflow for Orthoimages*